 No specific contributions are made by the companies into a separate fund.
 The related future obligations should be determined in line with assumptions for inflation and wage increases, in addition to other demographical effects (such as mortality).
 The cash flows estimated on the basis of the previous assumptions are then discounted to the present value of the benefits and are presented in the Company's annual financial statements as a liability.
 Employees accumulate their entitlement from the beginning of the entitlement period until the date of payment.
-As a result, the Company members need to assess their liability only with respect to the period already served.
+As a result, the liabilities need to be assessed only with respect to the period already served.